philipbelesky/groundhog/site/content/projects/keio-university-roof-garden.md

 files_text= "model and definition that demonstrates a partial recreation of this project"
 +++

-{% include "elements/figure.html" image='1' alt='Photographs of the Keio University Roof Garden' credit="Image via MBP website's project page (http://micheldesvignepaysagiste.com/en/keio-university-慶應義塾)" %}
+{{ figure(image='1.jpg', alt='Photographs of the Keio University Roof Garden', credit="Image via MBP website's project page (http://micheldesvignepaysagiste.com/en/keio-university-慶應義塾)") }}

 The most visible impact of computational design techniques on the design of landscapes is often in the formal treatment of 'hard' surfaces or structures — street furniture, paving elements, pavilions, and other items.
 As manufactured and constructed artefacts, these elements can draw from the design and fabrication techniques typically developed in other disciplines.